FrigadeHQ/remote-storage/packages/js-client/README.md

 Alternatively, you can create a simple wrapper/proxy API around remoteStorage that uses your own authentication method to verify the user's identity before allowing them to access the data.
 Then, you can pick a secure and secret Instance ID that is not publicly available to ensure that only your application can access the data.

+## Contributing

+Pull requests are always welcome.
+Note that if you are going to propose drastic changes, make sure to open an issue for discussion first.
+This will ensure that your PR will be accepted before you start working on it.

+For any existing issues that do not yet have an assigned contributor, feel free to comment on the issue if you would like to work on it.
+We will assign the issue to you if we think you are a good fit.

+**Making changes:** implement your bug fix or feature, write tests to cover it and make sure all tests are passing.
+Ensure your commit leverages [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) and that your commit message follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+Then open a pull request to the main branch.